 I don't like my job: what should I do?

-If you want to have a meaningful job with a positive impact, it's here!
+If you want to have a job that makes sense and has a positive impact, it's this way!

 Discomfort at work: temporary or constant?

-If you experience one or more of these situations, pay attention to them and ask yourself.
+If you experience one or more of these situations, pay attention to them and ask yourself questions.
 This is the best way to understand the problem and find a solution as quickly as possible.
-If you have personal problems (family, love, psychological, etc.), there is a chance that it will impact your relationship with work but that it will not be the source of the discomfort.
-In this case, think carefully about the different factors in your life and identify the one or those that could make you sad/uncomfortable, etc. If, after this introspection, you realize that your negative emotions are always (or mostly) related to your work environment and all that it entails, then that's a different story.
+If you have personal problems (family, romantic, psychological, etc.), there is a chance that it will impact your relationship with work but that it is not the source of the discomfort.
+In this case, think calmly about the different factors in your life and identify the one or those that could make you sad/uncomfortable, etc. If, after this introspection, you realize that your negative emotions are still (or mostly) related to your work environment and all that it entails, then it's a different story.

-Work can quickly become hellish if you don't act quickly.
-Whether it's for serious reasons – harassment of all kinds, pressure from your boss, intense stress – or a little less serious – just not liking your job (although all reasons are legitimate, no matter what anyone may tell you) – you have to take this feeling seriously.
-It's a signal from your body that you're reaching your limit soon (considering the fact that you haven't already reached it) and that you need to take charge of this problem.
-Being stressed on a daily basis can have particularly harmful effects on the physical (insomnia, loss of appetite, spasms, headaches, etc.) and on the mental (dark thoughts, depression, aggressiveness, etc.).
+The work can quickly become hellish if you don't act quickly.
+Whether it's for serious reasons – harassment of all kinds, pressure from your boss, intense stress – or a little less serious – simply not liking your job (although all reasons are legitimate, no matter what you may be told) – you have to take this feeling seriously that you feel.
+It's a signal from your body, which makes you understand that you're soon reaching your limit (considering the fact that you haven't already reached it) and that you need to take this problem into your own hands.
+Being stressed on a daily basis can have particularly harmful effects on the physical (insomnia, loss of appetite, spasms, headaches, etc.) as well as on the mental (dark thoughts, depression, aggressiveness, etc.).

-Once the problem is identified – your work in this case – you have to think about the future.
-What should I do?
+Once the problem is identified – your work in this case – you need to think about the future.
+What to do?
 Leave at the risk of having money problems or stay at the risk of having health problems?
-Although life is more complicated than we would like, I have my answer to this question: health will always come first because it is priceless.
+Although life is more complicated than we would like, I have my answer to this question: health will always take precedence because it is priceless.
 Of course, in the society we live in, money is (sadly) more important than health.
 But then, how do you decide?

-By the way, have you ever wondered if you were doing a "bullshit job"?
+By the way, have you ever wondered if you are doing a " bullshit job "?

 Factors to consider